Promoting Interoperability Program (formerly Electronic Health Records (EHR) Incentive Payment Program)

 - Louisiana Health Information Exchange (LaHIE)

-LA Connect Portal Is Open For Program Year 2017The portal can be accessed here: https://laconnect.thinkhts.com/
+LA Connect Portal Will Open For Program Year 2018 on February 11, 2019The portal can be accessed here: https://laconnect.thinkhts.com/

 Please download our narrated provider demo for additional guidance on the new LA Connect portal at http://www.dhh.louisiana.gov/assets/medicaid/EHR/LAConnectProviderDemo.pptx